-Many retailers invest heavily in custom fixtures and thoughtful floor plans, only to treat lighting as an afterthought.
-The result is often a flat, uninspired environment where even the best products fail to stand out.
-This common misstep can undermine your entire store design, creating a disconnect between your brand's identity and the customer's in-store experience.
+You’ve invested in custom fixtures and a thoughtful floor plan, but what about your lighting?
+Many retailers treat it as an afterthought, creating a flat, uninspired environment where even the best products fail to stand out.
+This common mistake can undermine your entire store design.
 A strategic approach, however, turns light into a powerful asset.
-By focusing on a cohesive plan for retail lighting for product displays, you can avoid these pitfalls, create visual excitement, and ensure your merchandise captures the attention it deserves, making every square foot of your store work harder for you.
+By focusing on a cohesive plan and selecting the right retail lighting product, you can create visual excitement and ensure your merchandise captures the attention it deserves.
+It's time to make every square foot of your store work harder for you.

 Key Takeaways